-One of the most important things you do as a flexible office space manager is to get out the good word about the benefits of your property to local businesses and entrepreneurs.
+In 2022 as demand for coworking spaces has returned, one of the most important things you do as a flexible office space manager is to get out the good word about the benefits of your coworking space to local businesses and entrepreneurs.
 After all, a steady flow of reliable members translates into the cash flow you need to run and grow your business.
 A coworking marketing plan is an essential element of ensuring strong, consistent messaging and effective outreach to your ideal members.

 You may think that it’s easier to implement marketing on an ad hoc basis, whenever you have an open space or a special offer.
 However, waiting until you need to bring in members means that you’re constantly playing catch up.
 Instead, develop a strategic approach that gets people out of the coffee shop and into your space.

 Define Your Target Audience

 Any coworking marketing plan worth it’s salt starts with a well-defined audience.
 You need to know who you’re talking to in order to make your message as effective as possible.

 These may be the first customers most people think of as heavy users of coworking spaces.
 The rise of the gig economy and the popularity of entrepreneurship among working-age adults creates a high demand for shared or dedicated workspaces or small offices.